Israel Katz: Terrorism and deterrence

-Polish anti-Semitism
+Dispute with Poland

 During an interview on Israeli TV, Katz quoted Yitzhak Shamir by saying that Poles "suckled anti-Semitism from their mothers' breasts," allegedly causing Polish Prime Minister Mateusz Morawiecki to cancel his visit to Israel in February 2019.
 Morawiecki said the remarks were unacceptable and racist.
+Katz also stated that the Poles "collaborated with the Nazis" during World War II.

 Dispute with Turkey

 In August 2014, after Turkey's Prime Minister Recep Tayyip Erdoğan accused Israel of attempting a "systematic genocide" of Palestinian Arabs in Gaza, on account of Israel's Operation Protective Edge military campaign, Katz publicly reminded Erdoğan of the 1915 Armenian genocide, rejecting any accusations for defending Israel against those he termed Erdoğan's "friends in the Islamic movement".

-In 2024, Ömer Çelik, the former Turkish Minister of European Union Affairs and spokesperson of the Justice and Development Party, likened Katz to Nazi leader Adolf Hitler's top diplomat Joachim von Ribbentrop due to his provocative remarks during the Invasion of the Gaza Strip.
+In 2024, Ömer Çelik, the former Turkish Minister of European Union Affairs and spokesperson of the Justice and Development Party, likened Katz to Nazi leader Adolf Hitler's top diplomat Joachim von Ribbentrop due to his provocative remarks during the invasion of the Gaza Strip and Gaza genocide.

 Dispute with France

-In May 2025, Katz rebuked French president Emmanuel Macron's call to recognize a Palestinian state with certain conditions, saying, "They will recognize a Palestinian state on paper — and we will build the Jewish-Israeli state on the ground.
+In May 2025, Katz rebuked French president Emmanuel Macron's call to recognize a Palestinian state with certain conditions, saying, "They will recognize a Palestinian state on paper—and we will build the Jewish-Israeli state on the ground.
 The paper will be thrown in the trash can of history and the State of Israel will flourish and prosper."